| |

 What is a predator?

-A predator is an animal which kills another animal to eat.
+A predator is an animal that kills another animal to eat it.

 What is a food web?

-A food web is similar to a food chain, but shows a more complicated feeding relationship.
+A food web is similar to a food chain, but shows more complex feeding relationships.

 Learn about photosynthesis with a cress caterpillar.